-- Water damage caused by appliance overflow or heating/AC malfunction
+- Water damage caused by appliance overflow or heating/air conditioning malfunction

 - Frozen plumbing/heat ducts/sprinkler system/appliance

 If you experience any of these covered losses, your dwelling coverage becomes essential.
 Dwelling insurance covers damage to your home, including the foundation, frame, walls and roof.
-It also generally covers things that are built into your house, like cabinets and will cover your appliances, as well as your air conditioner, furnace and water heater if they are damaged or destroyed by a covered loss like a fire.
-It also typically covers other structures that are attached to the house, such as an attached garage, deck or porch.
+It also generally covers things built into your house, like cabinets, permanent air conditioner units, furnaces and water heaters if they are damaged or destroyed by a covered loss like a fire.
+Dwelling coverage also typically covers structures attached to the house, such as an attached garage or porch.

 What dwelling insurance does not cover

-Not all disasters are covered by homeowners insurance dwelling coverage.
+Not all incidents that can damage your home are covered by homeowners insurance dwelling coverage.
 This includes:

 Flood damage is not included in most standard homeowners insurance policies.
-According to the Insurance Information Institute (Triple-I), 90% of U.S. natural disasters involve flooding so they recommend you consider flood insurance no matter where you live.
 With changing weather patterns generating more severe storms, areas of our country that have never flooded in the past are more likely to do so now.
 You may want to consider flood insurance coverage to help cover flood losses should they occur.
 Flood insurance is available from the National Flood Insurance Program (NFIP) and through select private carriers.

-The top states for earthquakes in the U.S. are Alaska and California, followed by Nevada, Hawaii and Washington.
-If you live in one of these areas or another part of the country that is liable to damage from earth tremors, you may want to consider adding earthquake coverage to your policy.
+Many areas of the U.S. experience earthquakes, especially along the West Coast.
+If you live in one of these areas or another part of the country where earth movement is common, you may want to consider adding earthquake coverage to your policy.